mwgeurts/tomo_dqa_phantom/README.md

 ## Description

-The TomoTherapy&reg; DQA Phantom Creation Tool reads in a CT (provided through MATLAB UI) and writes a copy of the CT renamed such that TomoTherapy will recognize it as a DQA phantom.
+The TomoTherapy&reg; DQA Phantom Creation Tool reads in a CT (provided through MATLAB&reg; UI) and writes a copy of the CT renamed such that TomoTherapy will recognize it as a DQA phantom.
 TomoTherapy is a registered trademark of Accuray Incorporated.
+MATLAB is a registered trademark of Mathworks, Inc.

 ## Installation